Cricket, Fiction and Nation

 This paperback is available in another edition too:

-Explores how cricket has been portrayed in fiction and television from the 19th century to the 21st, reflecting shifts in cultural, national and literary significance
+Explores how cricket has been portrayed in fiction from the 19th century to the 21st, examining shifts in the treatment of national, post-colonial and global themes.

 Cricket, Fiction and Nation traces the historic arc of fiction dealing with cricket from its beginnings in the early nineteenth century to its emergence in the early twentieth century as a form of serious literature, its subsequent decline into genre writing and its rejuvenation in the global world of the twenty-first century.
 The writers discussed include Mary Russell Mitford, Charles Dickens, H.G.
 Wells, P.G.
 Wodehouse, James Joyce, E.M.
 Forster, Robert Graves, Siegfried Sassoon, Dorothy L. Sayers, C. Day Lewis writing as Nicholas Blake, L.P.
 Hartley, Simon Raven, J.L.
 Carr, Mike Marqusee, Nancy Spain, Caryl Phillips, Romesh Gunesekera, Anthony Quinn and Shehan Karunatilaka.
 It also considers how cricket has featured in the TV series Inspector Morse and Midsomer Murders.